idleberg/atom-atomizr/README.md

 * Convert Sublime Text completions to Atom
 * Convert Sublime Text snippet to Atom
 * Convert Atom to Sublime Text
-* Convert Atom snippet format
+* Toggle Atom snippet format

 A shortcut for automatic conversion is also available in the context menu.